 Dizziness, rash, tiredness

-As long ago as 1978, Botox was used as a treatment for patients with eye squints by weakening the overactive eye muscle.
+As long ago as 1978, anti-wrinkle injections was used as a treatment for patients with eye squints by weakening the overactive eye muscle.
 Since then, it has been used in a variety of therapeutic areas such as a spasmodic neck, writer’s cramp, tics, multiple sclerosis, facial spasms, Parkinson’s Disease and cerebral palsy, to name but a few.
-More recently, the use of Botox for cosmetic therapy has become more widespread.
+More recently, the use of anti-wrinkle injections for cosmetic therapy has become more widespread.